You are viewing a story from harrypotterfanfiction.com

-But it turns out, though, that when faced with a fervent group of reporters, using Harry Potter - the most famous man in the wizardring world - as a human shield isn’t the best tactic.
+But as it turns out, when faced with a fervent group of reporters, using Harry Potterr - the most famous man in the wizardring world - as a human shield isn’t the best tactic.

 It was like being in a mosh pit.
 On steroids.

 “Arghh - no, not the hair! - AGATHA, SAVE YOURSELF,” Mr. Potter managed before he was dragged away into the mass.

 I gaped after his disappearing form and then whipped around, trying to stifle the panic inside me.
 Where was Aidan?
 WHERE WAS AIDAN?

 Shit.
 SHIT.
 CALM DOWN.
 Oh god, my claustrophobia was really kicking in!
 This was the end, wasn't it? - This, right here, was how I was supposed to go.